Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Introduction

-‘Average’ is easily one of the most common things we use in our day-to-day lives.
-For instance, calculating the average marks to determine overall performance, or finding the average temperature of the past few days to get an idea about today’s temperature – these all are routine tasks we do on a regular basis.
-So this is a good starting point to use on our dataset for making predictions.
+‘Average’ is easily one of the most common things we use in our daily lives.
+Calculating the average marks to determine overall performance or finding the average temperature of the past few days to get an idea about today’s temperature are all routine tasks we do on a regular basis.
+So, this is a good starting point to use on our dataset for making predictions.

 The predicted closing price for each day will be the average of a set of previously observed values.
-Instead of using the simple average, we will be using the moving average technique which uses the latest set of values for each prediction.
+Instead of using the simple average, we will use the moving average technique, which uses the latest set of values for each prediction.
 In other words, for each subsequent step, the predicted values are taken into consideration while removing the oldest observed value from the set.
-Here is a simple figure that will help you understand this with more clarity.
+Here is a simple figure that will help you understand this more clearly.

 We will implement this technique on our dataset.
 The first step is to create a dataframe that contains only the Date and Close price columns, then split it into train and validation sets to verify our predictions.